United Kingdom

 • The government consulted on changes to the existing tax exemptions available to sovereign immune bodies but concluded that no changes should be made.

 • Following the introduction of the new transfer pricing documentation requirements, HMRC decided not to implement the Summary Audit Trail (SAT), but the final regulations provide HMRC with the power to introduce such a requirement at a later date.
-They have again noted that they intend to undertake a public consultation on this additional measure.
-The requirement for an International Dealings Schedule (IDS), a document which would report transactional data about intra-group, cross-border transactions in a structured format, is also being kept under review.
-These are discussed in Transfer pricing documentation in the Group taxation section.
+A public consultation on this requirement was expected to take place, however, given the areas of further consultation announced in the Autumn Budget 2024 (see below) this is now not expected in the near future.
+This are discussed in Transfer pricing documentation in the Group taxation section.